DrewNaylor/no-downvote-display/README.md

 # no_downvote_display
 Hides downvotes in Disqus.
 Currently available as a WebExtension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/no_downvote_display/) and [Chrome](https://chrome.google.com/webstore/detail/nodownvotedisplay/kamllmjccehkagnboedgedodpneaippg?hl=en&gl=US).
 The Chrome version should also be installable in Vivaldi, Opera, and Chromium Edge if installing extensions from the Chrome Web Store is allowed.
+Both Firefox for Android and desktop Firefox support the Firefox version.

 Screenshot for what it does:
 ![](/screenshot.png?raw=true)